Who We Serve

 We believe in each person's right to a safe, affordable, quality home.

-Our diverse body of residents includes families transitioning from homelessness, single parents and their children, seniors with limited incomes; immigrants and refugees from conflict areas.
-Living in a CHH apartment allows families to afford other necessities such as food, transportation and healthcare.
+Our residents include families transitioning from homelessness, single parents and their children, seniors with limited incomes, and recent immigrants.
+Living in a CHH apartment allows families to afford other necessities such as food, transportation, and healthcare.

-Sixty percent of CHH residents earn less than 30% of the area median income (AMI); thirty-three percent earn between 30% and 60% of AMI; seven percent earn between 60% and 80% of AMI.
+60% of CHH residents earn less than 30% of the area median income (AMI); 33% earn between 30% and 60% of AMI; 7% earn between 60% and 80% of AMI.
 CHH buildings have apartments set aside for individuals who are disabled or require attention for special needs such as mental illness, alcohol and drug abuse, or developmental disabilities.

 Kimberly Early was a single mother on welfare, trying to live on $400 a month while raising a small child in Seattle.
 She dreamed of finding a well-paying job that allowed her to be self-sufficient.
 But trapped between the demands of raising a child, paying for daycare and looking for a job, she could not even afford basic needs.
 [Read More]

-The Resident Services program at Capitol Hill Housing provides our low-income residents with information and access to supportive services and resources that can assist them in achieving long-term housing stability and self-sufficiency.
+The resident services team leads community building activities at many of our buildings and connects CHH tenants to supportive services and resources that can assist them in achieving long-term housing stability and self-sufficiency.
+[Learn more]